nate-silver/arp-poisoner/README.md

 - dnsspoof.py - Contains functionalities related to DNS Spoofing.

 To do:
-- add a python http webserver functionality to complemenet the DNS Poisoining feature.
+- add a python http webserver functionality to complement the DNS Poisoining feature.